The Condo Trap

 Metro Districts

-Colorado metro districts are developer-created taxing entities that layer 50–80 mills on top of regular property tax to finance infrastructure the developer declined to fund.
-Over a 20-year hold, a $500K metro-district condo can pay $80K–$140K more in property tax than an identical unit one block outside the district.
+Colorado metro districts are taxing entities created by developers.
+They layer 50–80 mills on top of regular property tax to pay for infrastructure the developer chose not to fund.
+Over a 20-year hold, a $500K metro-district condo can pay $80K–$140K more in property tax.
+An identical unit one block outside the district avoids all of it.
 The mill levy rarely appears on the settlement sheet.

 Taxes & Pensions